Hungarian Lit Night '#2: tributes to Attila József

 Lyrical, idiosyncratic and impassioned, the mature works of Attila József have been celebrated throughout the world since his premature death in 1937.
 His self-conscious, concise, ambitious poetry contains within it a unique insight into poverty and suffering.
 Gone before his 33rd birthday, the short, intense life of József spawned an outpouring of poems that seems, as much as any other, to represent the tumult of the European 20th century at large.

-This event celebrates the iconoclastic Hungarian poet through brand new commissions of contemporary artists, writers and musicians, who respond to József - his poems, ideas & life - with new performances, recitations and readings.
+This event celebrated the iconoclastic Hungarian poet through brand new commissions of contemporary artists, writers and musicians, who responded to József - his poems, ideas & life - with new performances, recitations and readings.

-The event will feature Ellen Wiles, Astra Papachristodoulou, Stephen Watts, Gareth Evans, SJ Fowler, Bettina Fung and more.
+The event featured Ellen Wiles, Astra Papachristodoulou, Stephen Watts, SJ Fowler and Bettina Fung.

-This event will also see a performance by Dominic Jaeckle & Various Artists to celebrate the new Hotel Cordel project - ‘A House on Fire’ (Translations After Atilla József).
+This event also saw a performance by Dominic Jaeckle, Serena Braida & Han Smith to celebrate the new Hotel Cordel project - ‘A House on Fire’ (Translations After Atilla József).
 For more info visit partisanhotel.co.uk/Hotel-Cordel-A-House-on-Fire

 Supported by http://www.london.balassiintezet.hu/